tisan-das/tisan-das.github.io/_posts/2026-06-14-Production-RAG-PDF-Extraction.md

 {% include series-nav.html %}

+> **Disclaimer.** This post was drafted with assistance from large language models (Claude Opus 4.8 and DeepSeek V4 Pro) based on conversations exploring production RAG concepts.
+All content has been reviewed, edited, and verified by a human author.
+{: .prompt-info }

 ## The parser landscape

 Four families of tooling exist, and the right policy is a cascade rather than a choice.